Skip to contents

 )

-Finally, we define the Bayesian network using the nodes, edges, and distributions.
+Finally, define the Bayesian network using the nodes, edges, and distributions.
 The following code defines the Bayesian network.

 library(PRA)